Kids Program - Health and Safety Information

 - Arrive in bathing suit attire under warm clothes.

-- Plastic bag to bring wet gear home
+- Plastic bag to bring wet gear home in

 - Hand sanitizer